What bills and how much?

-To find out who currently supplies the gas and electricity contact the following (you’ll need to give them the property address and postcode):
+- Find out who currently supplies the gas and electricity by contacting the following (you’ll need to give them the property address and postcode):

 - For Electricity – Call South Wales Western Power Distribution 0845 601 5972 You may need to provide your electricity point administration number (MPAN), which you can usually find on a sticker attached to your electricity meter

 - For Gas – call the Meter Number Helpline on 0870 608 1524